MichaelLevAstro/OnStepXAscomDriver/README.md

 # OnStepX ASCOM + Hub

+## Caution!
+This is still a work in progress and i'm still testing it.
+Use at your own risk!

 Windows ASCOM Telescope driver + mediator app for OnStepX mounts.
 The driver is an in-process ASCOM shim; the hub is a standalone WinForms app that owns the serial/TCP link and serves many ASCOM clients concurrently over a named pipe.

 <img width="984" height="1328" alt="image" src="https://github.com/user-attachments/assets/8e116790-af3f-495c-9463-9d7cf7b15c8f" />